 We of course had to visit the ultimate Cuban Restaurant, namely Versailles on the world famous Calle Ocho (8th street) in Little Havana area of Miami.
 We loved eating at the namesake ones in L.A.
 The food was just as good as we remembered it.

-We did not take any pictures of Little Havana, save for my plate of food at Versailles.
-It was the first night and l was just hungry after the long flight.
-We had hoped to go back and explore properly, but we never had the time.
 Being in Miami felt like we were in a different country all together as Spanish was the dominant language.
 A lot of places that we ate at, the staff only spoke Spanish.
 Funny thing is, l understood that kind of Spanish.
-Totally unlike here where l am still at a loss ;-).
+Totally unlike here in Spain where l am still at a loss ;-).
+My struggle continues.

 One annoying thing that took us a couple of days to figure out was that tips were usually already included in the bill.
 We would unknowingly leave another on top of that ;-( .
 We kept wondering how people with regular jobs were able to afford living there.
 We are totally spoiled by the prices in Spain :-) .